Alternative Coursework

 Independent Study Courses

-Engineering students should have at least 30-semester hours and a 2.5 GPA before applying for an independent study.
+Engineering students should have at least 30-semester hours and a University GPA of 3.0 as well as a 2.5 GPA in their Speed School courses before applying for an independent study.
 Students must obtain approval from the instructor, department chair, and Associate Dean for Academic Affairs.

 Cooperative Education